Ground deicing of aircraft

-A very small amount of surface frost or ice on aircraft surfaces can severely impact flight performance.
+In aviation, ground deicing of aircraft is the process of removing surface frost, ice or frozen contaminants on aircraft surfaces before an aircraft takes off.
+This prevents even a small amount of surface frost or ice on aircraft surfaces from severely impacting flight performance.
 Frozen contaminants on surfaces can also break off in flight, damaging engines or control surfaces.
-As such it is very important to remove such contaminants before an aircraft takes off.
-This process is called "ground deicing".

-All airports in climates conducive to ground icing will have some kind of ground deicing systems in place.
+Major airports in climates conducive to ground icing will have some kind of ground deicing systems in place.
 Ultimately it is the pilot-in-command's responsibility to ensure that all necessary deicing processes are carried out before departure.